nicc777/home-tunnel-via-csp/DEV_NOTES.md

 ---
 Client:
   Name: my-laptop
+  Mode: run-once|interval   # Default: "interval" - will reconcile every "IntervalSeconds"
+  IntervalSeconds: 3600     # If mode is interval, the sleep time can be adjusted here...
   TargetRelays:
   - Name: test-relay
     EnableRelayAccess: true
     EnableHttpProxyAccess: true
-  Mode: run-once|interval   # Default: "interval" - will reconcile every "IntervalSeconds"
-  IntervalSeconds: 3600     # If mode is interval, the sleep time can be adjusted here...
+    RelayConfiguration:
       ApiConfig:                # Where the API configuration is stored.
 Default is $HOME/.cumulus_tunnel_api.json
         Path: /home/user/.cumulus_tunnel_api.json
       SkipNat: false            # If "true", won't attempt to automatically add NAT addresses
       SkipDefaultRelayPorts: false        # By default, ports to the relay will be added (2022)
       SkipDefaultLoadBalancerPorts: false # By default, ports to the load balancer will be added (80, 443, 8081)
       IpAddresses:              # When "SkipNat" is "true", at least some IP addresses MUST be added
         Relay:                  # If "TargetRelays.[].EnableRelayAccess" is "true"
           IPv4:
           - 123.123.123.123/32  # Additional IP addresses to add to the security groups / firewall for the relay-server
           IPv6:
           - string-with-ipv6-address
         HttpProxy:              # If "TargetRelays.[].EnableHttpProxyAccess" is "true"
           IPv4:
           - 123.123.123.123/32  # Additional IP addresses to add to the security groups / firewall for the load balancer to the HTTP proxy
           IPv6:
           - string-with-ipv6-address
 ```